 WordPress makes creating web sites easy, but there is one handy web page feature that requires a tiny bit of coding: Bookmarks.
 Fortunately, it’s simple coding that anyone can do.
-You add the code when you are editing your page or post.
 These instructions apply to WordPress.com and WordPress.org sites, and have been updated for the new Gutenberg (Blocks) editor.

 Bookmarks allow you to jump to anywhere on a page (or post), from the same page, from another page on the same site, or from another site.
 You can use bookmarks to create links for a specific point on a page, and send these via email, or use them for social media posts.

 - The name of the bookmark is between the quotes.
 It can be anything you want, but it should be short, simple, and descriptive, with no spaces or odd characters.
-You can put as many bookmarks as you want on a page, but each one must be unique.
-This bookmark could also have been
+You can put as many bookmarks as you want on a page, but each one must be unique on that page.
+This bookmark could also have been:

-- You can also create a bookmark at the very top of the page, just in case you want to offer users a Return to Top link.
-That bookmark might be
+- You can also create a bookmark in a block at the top of the page, in case you want to offer users a Return to Top link.
+That bookmark might be:

 - First you need to type the word or phrase that will be the thing to click.
 For example, if you are making a table of contents, you need to type the headings at the top of the page.
 If you want to offer a Return to Top link, type that wherever you want to offer it.